mitodl/mitx-grading-library/docs/grading_math/formula_grader.md

 * If an unexpected error occurs, students will see a generic "invalid input" message.
 To see exactly where things went wrong, set the `debug` flag to `True`, and a more technical message will usually be displayed.
 * Full sampling details are included when the `debug` flag is set to `True`.
 * Enhancements to the AsciiMath renderer (the preview that students see when using `<textline />` inputs) are available using our [AsciiMath renderer definitions](renderer.md).

+Note that a few of these improvements have been merged into edX by the authors of this library.

+## Options Listing

+TO DO